sericaia/react-msf-presentation/slides/lifecycle.md

 * Before re-rendering a component instance
 * Should the component render or not?

-Note: 1- either because it was updated or because the state was mutated with `setState`.
+Note: 1- either because it was updated (props or state) or because the state was mutated with `setState`.
+* shouldComponentUpdate: function(nextProps, nextState)

 <p class="lifecycle-header">componentWillUpdate</p>